 Learning a language through online training only is almost impossible.
 However, it is a great aid for any other language classes you might be taking.
 The reality is that not a lot of people are able to learn a language through a simple online course because there isn’t enough interaction with native speakers.
 In order to really be able to learn a language, you need to train your ear to hear the language.
 Just as important is having someone to teach you on the proper pronunciation.
 That being said there are a few online programs we recommend using as an aid to your face to face training.
 These programs are also a great way to just learn the basics before going to a new country.

 - Rosetta Stone– Rosetta Stone has some excellent training aids that can help you get immersed in the language.
 This is a great language aid for anyone looking to get down the basics of a language.

 - Pimsleur– Pimsleur is also a great training aid but we recommend it if you’re looking to increase your listening skills since they have a very comprehensive audio program

 - Rocket Language– Rocket Language is another great tool and has a good combination of both Rosetta Stone and Pimsleur.
 These guys are kind of new to the game but still produce a great learning program.

 Is English a Hard Language to Learn?

 In general, English is actually a very hard language to learn.
-As English speakers it comes naturally to us, however, for someone who isn’t a native speaker the English language is very complex.
-One of biggest issues are rules that don’t apply throughout the language.
-We have things like they are, they’re, their and there…. or two, too and to.
+As English speakers, it comes naturally to us, however, for someone who isn’t a native speaker the English language is very complex.
+One of the biggest issues are rules that don’t apply throughout the language.
+We have things like they are, they’re, their and there… or two, too and to.
 All of these can be extremely confusing to someone trying to learn the language for the first time.
 Like other languages, the English language is more or less difficult depending on the native language of the person trying to learn English.
 Spanish speakers will have an easier time learning English than someone from China or Japan.

 Want to learn a new language?
 Read our blog to find out the easiest language to learn